Shoptree/epsonPrintSDK/README.md

 - For detailed information, please see ePOS-Print SDK for iOS User's Manual.

 4. Modification from the old version
+  Version 1.9.0a
+    - Added the support iOS version.
+      - iOS 8.4
+    - Bug Fixed.
+      - In ePOSReceiptPrintSample, when the TM-T88V is to print on the paper of the paper width 58mm, a new line enters the middle of a line.

+  Version 1.9.0
+    - Added the support iOS version.
+      - iOS 8.3
+    - Added the beginTransaction API for beginning transaction.
+    - Added the endTransaction API for ending transaction.
+    - Added the getStatus API for getting the printer status.
+    - Added the support printers.
+      - TM-m10
+      - TM-P80 Autocutter model
+    - Bug Fixed.
+      - Under Bluetooth connection, application may crash if application calls the openPrinter immediately after the closePrinter, during the 2-5 seconds after the printer turn off.

+  Version 1.7.1
+    - Bug Fixed.
+      - Under Bluetooth connection, the openPrinter method may fail if application calls it immediately after the closePrinter method.

   Version 1.7.0
     - Added the Bluetooth connection and disconnection APIs.